How to Choose a Freeze Dryer / Lyophilizer

 Depending on a lyophilizer’s intended use, sterilization between freeze drying cycles may be a necessity.
 In particular, pharmaceutical applications typically require sterilization between each cycle of the freeze drying process.
-A common method fir sterilization is pressurized steam, which requires the freeze dryer chambers to be certified pressure vessels rated to 2 atmospheres at 131oC.
+A common method for sterilization is pressurized steam, which requires the freeze dryer chambers to be certified pressure vessels rated to 2 atmospheres at 131oC.
 Another sterilization method is to use hydrogen peroxide.
 Pressurized steam sterilization can add significant complications and cost to a freeze dryer.
 On the other hand, the hydrogen peroxide method, typically keeps cost down.

 Lyophilizer Options & Features

-Once you have determined the type of freeze dryer that fits your needs there are additional options and features to consider.
+Once you have determined the type of large-scale freeze dryer that fits your needs there are additional options and features to consider.
 These features include:

 - Shelf Size

 Depending on your needs, shelf size in large-scale freeze dryers can vary dramatically from 0.1 sq. meters to 40 sq. meters and beyond.
 How much shelf space need is entirely dependent on each freeze dryers specific needs.
 Our freeze drying capacity calculator will lead you in the right direction.